 Private loan companies don’t necessarily have built-in income driven repayment plans and other repayment options that come with some federal loans, but that doesn’t mean your lender won’t try and find a way to work with you to get you back on track successfully.

 These options will vary from lender to lender, so call your servicer, and let them know you are in a bind.
-Act fast…the situation won’t go away, and will only get worse if you wait.
+Act quickly…the situation won’t go away, and may only get worse if you wait.

-Take the time between now and when your student’s tuition bill arrives to ask lenders for prequalifications so that you can get a sense of the interest rate range you will be in.
-Doing this type of research will help you know with which lenders you will want to apply.
+To get an idea of the interest range you’ll be in, make time between now and when your student’s tuition bill arrives to ask lenders for pre-qualifications.
+Doing this type of research will help you narrow down lender options.

 Know the distinction between monthly payments and the total cost.
 (Plan for four years.)